-It can be difficult to quit heroin without medical assistance – partly because the withdrawal effects can be dangerous and very uncomfortable, and partly because of the strong physical addiction as well as the psychological addiction.
+It can be difficult to quit heroin without medical assistance.
+This is partly because the withdrawal effects can be dangerous and very uncomfortable, and because of the strong physical addiction and psychological addiction.

 Heroin is a highly addictive substance.
-It is estimated that over 13.5 million people in the world take opioids/ opium-like substances, and 9.2 million of those people are heroin users. [iv] It is not uncommon to develop a heroin dependence.
+It is estimated that over 13.5 million people in the world take opioids, and 9.2 million of those people are heroin users.
+It is not uncommon to develop heroin dependence.

-Heroin can have a variety of short-term effects – many of which are enjoyable at first.
+Heroin can have a variety of short-term effects – many of which appear enjoyable at first.
 For example, you may feel relaxed, happy, euphoric, and sometimes even drowsy.

 However, you can also experience negative effects when taking heroin – especially if you’re not used to heroin.
 You may experience sickness and nausea, tiredness, dry mouth, and slowed-down heart rate and breathing.

-The long term effects of heroin abuse can be very destructive regardless of the method of use.
+The long-term effects of heroin can be very destructive regardless of the method of use.
 Frequently injecting heroin can lead to collapsed veins, ultimately leading to blood vessel infections and heart valve infections.

 Some particularly debilitating long-term effects of heroin use can include arthritis, tuberculosis, as well as AIDS and hepatitis C2 and hepatitis B (through sharing needles).
 Heroin use has also been linked to kidney disease.